akosel/pytv/README.md

 # pytv
-Lite GUI for playing videos on Raspberry Pi with omxplayer.
-I wrote this on a Raspberry Pi 2 running Raspbian.
+Lite GUI for playing videos on Raspberry Pi with omxplayer on a local network.
+Once this is up and running, anyone on your network can visit the site for your Pi's local IP and play videos.

+I wrote this for a Raspberry Pi 2 running Raspbian.
 There are nice operating systems like OpenElec that are specialized for media, but I wanted the flexibility of Raspbian.
 Plus, I wanted to do all of the tinkering myself, because that's the main reason I bought the Pi.
 For tinkering.

 ## Setup